+In the upper levels of the Roosevelt, where Carole Lombard lived, she continues to wander around.
 The image of Marilyn Monroe appears in a mirror in the hotel.
 Her ghost has also been spotted in her old room.
-In the upper levels of the Roosevelt where Carole Lombard lived, she continues to wander around.

 When the Stay on Main first opened back in 1924, it was known as the Cecil Hotel.
 The hotel was meant to be a location for business people to stay when passing through Los Angeles.

 With so many horrific incidents occurring at this hotel, it is no surprise that there is quite a bit of paranormal activity at the location.

-Some believe she was mentally ill with no illicit drugs found in her system, some believe she was mentally ill, while others believe there could have been a paranormal explanation.
+Some believe she was mentally ill with no illicit drugs found in her system, while others think there could have been a paranormal explanation.
 The elevator she was in refused to close, despite the buttons being pushed multiple times.

 One ghost that people have spotted is a little boy who appears outside a window on the fourth floor.
 What his story is, no one knows.
 In the lobby, a clock is stuck at 5:27.
 Why that hour, no one knows.

 One man who stayed at the Cecil Hotel claimed that he felt like he was being choked while attempting to sleep.
 He demanded his room be changed when he was finally able to move.
 It turns out a murder occurred in that hotel room.

 Cold spots have also been reported in various locations throughout the hotel.

-7. Millennium Biltmore Hotel, Downtown LABook Here
+7. Millennium Biltmore Hotel, Downtown LA

 With a colorful past, it should not be surprising that many consider the Biltmore to be one of the most haunted hotels in Los Angeles.

 One of the most famous ghosts that people claim to see in the lobby of the Biltmore and on the tenth and eleventh floors is the ghost of Elizabeth Short, also known as the Black Dahlia.
-Following her murder, it has been reported that her ghost enjoyed spending time at the Biltmore.
+Following her murder, it has been reported that her spirit enjoyed spending time at the Biltmore.